Tomires/thesis-masters/testing.md

 # Testing

-In this chapter, we will compare the efficiency of our application against that of its contemporary alternatives introduced in chapter 2, introduce our testing methodology and present some of the findings.
+In this chapter, we will compare the efficiency of our application against that of its contemporary alternatives introduced in the first chapter, introduce our testing methodology and present some of the findings.

 ## Example task